chrisdone-archive/intero/README.md

 ## Requirements

+The following dependencies are necessary:

+* The `tinfo` library.

-`GHCi-ng` requires development version of `tinfo` library.
-For example, Debian users can install it from Debian packages using following command:
+  * Ubuntu and Debian users can install it using the following command:

           $ apt-get install libtinfo-dev

 ## Installing

-From hackage:
+Standard:

     $ stack build intero

 From source: